Skip to main content

 Check out future developments

-The location of your outlet is very important and ideally there will be ample and easy parking nearby.
+The location of your outlet is very important and ideally, there will be ample and easy parking nearby.
 Many customers will be purchasing a large amount of goods and will not want to walk long distances to return to their vehicle.
 Check that there are no plans to build new road systems, which would mean that traffic would bypass your shop, nor proposals to impose parking restrictions.

 Find out what people want

-You may find that an effective way of competing with the large chains and online retailers is to get to know your customers and talk to them about the level of service they expect from you and then do your best to accommodate their wishes.
+You may find that an effective way of competing with large chains and online retailers is to get to know your customers and talk to them about the level of service they expect from you and then do your best to accommodate their wishes.
 Building a relationship with your customers and keeping them informed of special offers and so on is a good way to retain them.

 Research current trends, plus legal and tax issues